 A new comet discovered at the end of 2019 is likely to reach naked-eye brightness during May.
+Note: Please see this page for update on breakup of comet.
 The comet was discovered using the 0.5 m telescope on Mauna Loa, Hawaii, on 28 December via the Asteroid Terrestrial-Impact Last Alert System (ATLAS) survey.
 At that time it was magnitude 19, but it has brightened more rapidly than expected since then, and is currently at magnitude 8.5 in Ursa Major.
 It is not yet easily visible, however, and probably can’t be seen using binoculars from the average UK location.
 The comet’s designation is C/2019 Y4 (ATLAS) and is not to be confused with comet C/2019 Y1, which is also in the sky but is less easily observed.

 Recent observations listed in IAU CBET 4734 include a visual magnitude estimate of 8.2 on 14 March by J J Gonzalez of Leon, Spain, using 10 × 50 binoculars and 9.3 from Alan Hale in Cloudcroft, New Mexico, also with 10 × 50 binoculars.
 The same circular also says that ‘Numerous long-period comets have experienced steep brightness increases well before perihelion, only to see the brightness curve flatten when nearing perihelion, which may be due to volatile ices being sublimated more rapidly, initially, by comets that have rarely if ever approached the Sun closely before.’
 Their visual magnitude predictions are as follows: